 Ahhhhh nostalgia, the feeling that causes children of the ’90s to coo over Gak and Troll dolls.
 Fortunately, some of the things that make us long for days gone by are still objectively cool.
 Case in point: photo booth strips.

 Ever since Anatol Josepho’s curtain-and-camera combo hit the NYC streets in 1925, people have been head over heels for these strips of pics (Andy Warhol included).
 Modern versions of the photo booth are often found at parties, and the photo strip look is gaining traction as a creative take on save the dates and birth announcements.
-Here, we’ll take a look at how to make a photo strip with PicMonkey’s online photo editor and collage tools (no booth required).
+Here, we’ll take a look at how to use PicMonkey’s online photo editor and collage tools like an online photo booth (no booth required).

 How to make a photo strip with PicMonkey: